Water contamination in Crestwood, Illinois: Evidence on EPA's files

-1993 "Sole Source" Document
+1993 "sole source" document

 Another document found in the files of the Illinois EPA was pointed to as proof of a cover-up by the agency.
 "The 1993 IEPA document that details a survey of the now-infamous well No. 1, which is near the intersection of Illinois 83 and 127th Street.
 The report says the well was the sole source of Crestwood water, pumping close to 1.3 million gallons a day."
 Maura Possley of the Southtown Star pressed the IL EPA on the meaning of the document "the agency quickly brushed aside the report, saying the sole-source claim was an error, a mistake made by a rookie" she wrote in an article on July 17, 2009.

 "The person that did the field work left and someone else picked that thing up and finished kind of the writing," said IEPA's Rick Cobb, the deputy manager of the Division of Public Water Supplies.
 "Anytime you do that, you're bound to make mistakes."

-The US EPA Raids Crestwood
+The US EPA raids Crestwood

-Agents Storm Crestwood's Village Offices
+Agents storm Crestwood's village offices

 On April 29, 2009, led by Special Agent Randall K. Ashe and armed with a search warrant obtained by US Attorney Patrick Fitzgerald, federal agents raided Crestwood's village hall and their Department of Public Works building as well as the police department.

-The South Town Star Newspaper reported "A total of 15 EPA agents, state police investigators and members of the U.S. Coast Guard's investigative service unit arrived at 9 a.m. and combed village offices for records until sometime around 5 p.m."
-Reporter Nathaniel Zimmer said "Speaking in the vestibule of village hall, EPA Special Agent in Charge Randall Ashe said the agents were searching for "any evidence of crimes that may have occurred."
+The Southtown Star newspaper reported, "A total of 15 EPA agents, state police investigators and members of the U.S. Coast Guard's investigative service unit arrived at 9 a.m. and combed village offices for records until sometime around 5 p.m."
+Reporter Nathaniel Zimmer said, "Speaking in the vestibule of village hall, EPA Special Agent in Charge Randall Ashe said the agents were searching for "any evidence of crimes that may have occurred."

 A US Government UH-60 Black Hawk helicopter provided "air support" during the raid.

 The authorities spent the entire day removing boxes of paperwork and computer equipment and taking statements from employees of the village.

 The Chicago Tribune reported that "The involvement of federal prosecutors signals a significant turn in the case.
 Most violations of environmental laws are handled in civil court, and criminal pollution investigations typically are directed at corporations and individuals, not municipalities."

-Fred L. Burnside, a former EPA agent said "EPA special agents are the national experts on environmental crimes investigations, and their efforts have resulted in impressive indictment and conviction rates."
+Fred L. Burnside, a former EPA agent, said, "EPA special agents are the national experts on environmental crimes investigations, and their efforts have resulted in impressive indictment and conviction rates."
 Burniside pointed out that "In a review of all "closed" environmental crimes investigations where the Office of Criminal Enforcement, Forensics and Training served a search warrant, it was determined that criminal charges were filed against violators 67 percent of the time.
 Of those charged, convictions were obtained in 94 percent of the cases."